DefiMan1729/LocalLLM/README.md

-# Installing Ollama and DeepSeek on Raspberry Pi 5
+# DeepSeek on Raspberry Pi 5

 This guide will walk you through the steps to install **Ollama** and **DeepSeek** on a Raspberry Pi 5. (without GPU or AI HAT)